Guhananush/Databricks-Declarative-Pipelines/README.md

 ## How It Works

-New data arrives → system processes only the new rows → table updates continuously.
+New data arrives → system processes only the new rows → table updates continuously

+# Append Flow API